At a glance

 Most of this guidance will apply regardless of which part of the DPA applies to your processing.
 However, where there are relevant differences between the requirements of the regimes, these are explained in the text.

-You should also review our guidance on how Brexit impacts data protection law.
+You should also review our guidance on how the end of the transition period impacts data protection law.

 The impacts of AI on areas of ICO competence other than data protection, notably Freedom of Information, are not considered here.